UniversalDependencies/docs/treebanks/de_pud/de_pud-pos-AUX.md

 ## Morphology

-The form / lemma ratio of `AUX` is 102.000000 (the average of all parts of speech is 307.454545).
+The form / lemma ratio of `AUX` is 2.372093 (the average of all parts of speech is 1.193156).

-The 1st highest number of forms (102) was observed with the lemma “_”: <em>Don', Dürfen, Lass, Zeit, angesehen, ansah, aufzutreten, ausgemacht, bekannt, beschrieb, betrachtet, betrachtete, bezeichnet, bezeichneten, bin, bleiben, bleiben., blieb, blieben, didn', dient, dienten, durften, dürfte, erkläre, finden, fungiert, funktioniert, gehalten, genannt, geschrieben, gewesen, geworden, gilt, habe, haben, habt, hat, hat., hatte, hatten, heißt, hielt, hätte, hätten, interpretierte, ist, ist., kann, konnte, konnten, könne, können, könnte, könnten, lassen, ließ, lässt, machen, macht, mag, muss, musst, musste, mussten, möchte, möchten, müsse, müssen, müssten, müßten, nenne, sah, scheinen, sei, seien, sein, sind, soll, sollen, sollte, sollten, t, vestanden, war, waren, wawr, werde, werden, werden., wird, wollen, wollte, wollten, worden, wurde, wurden, wäre, wären, würde, würden, würden.</em>.
+The 1st highest number of forms (12) was observed with the lemma “sein”: <em>bin, gewesen, ist, sei, seien, sein, sind, war, waren, wawr, wäre, wären</em>.

+The 2nd highest number of forms (10) was observed with the lemma “werden”: <em>geworden, werde, werden, werden., wird, worden, wurde, wurden, würde, würden</em>.

+The 3rd highest number of forms (8) was observed with the lemma “haben”: <em>habe, haben, habt, hat, hatte, hatten, hätte, hätten</em>.

 `AUX` occurs with 7 features: <tt><a href="de_pud-feat-Tense.html">Tense</a></tt> (891; 94% instances), <tt><a href="de_pud-feat-Number.html">Number</a></tt> (852; 90% instances), <tt><a href="de_pud-feat-Person.html">Person</a></tt> (852; 90% instances), <tt><a href="de_pud-feat-Mood.html">Mood</a></tt> (851; 90% instances), <tt><a href="de_pud-feat-VerbForm.html">VerbForm</a></tt> (4; 0% instances), <tt><a href="de_pud-feat-Case.html">Case</a></tt> (1; 0% instances), <tt><a href="de_pud-feat-Gender.html">Gender</a></tt> (1; 0% instances)